Lall-091/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 | ORDER clause | [!INCLUDE [sssql16-md](../../includes/sssql16-md.md)] | N/A |

 All options are available in Azure SQL Database and [!INCLUDE [ssazure-sqlmi-autd](../../includes/ssazure-sqlmi-autd.md)].

+For more detail on feature availability, see [What's new in columnstore indexes](../../relational-databases/indexes/columnstore-indexes-what-s-new.md#feature-summary-for-product-releases).

 ## Arguments